jvanbockryck/nem-catapult-metadata-proposal/README.md

 * nem:mayBeEmpty=true

-This means that a transaction of an "identity-doc" mosaic must contain the "d-id:documentHash" metadata AND the value may be empty AND if it contains a value that value must be unique within the "identity-doc" mosaic space (this also applies to an empty value that you can only use once).
+This means that a transaction of an "identity-doc" mosaic must contain the "d-id:documentHash" metadata AND the value may be empty AND if it contains a value that value must be unique within the "identity-doc" mosaic space.

 We can define the "d-id:status" metadata property and put the following conditions on it:
 * nem:isRequired=true